Mercury Montclair: First generation (1955–1956)

-For 1956, Mercury sedans underwent an exterior revision, trading its crest badge for a "Big M" emblem.
+For 1956, Mercury sedans underwent an exterior revision.
 The side trim was revised to a full-length multi-tier chrome spear, with two types of two-tone paint combinations, offering the traditional approach of a roof color over a different body color, and "Flo-tone" where the roof and lower body were painted in one color and the upper body painted in another color.
 There were a total of thirty-one two-tone combinations and twenty-eight "Flo-tone" combinations.
-The Montlair offered a special paint appearance where the area immediately below the side windows were painted in the color of the roof, or if the "Flo-tone" appearance was used, the color of the roof and lower body panels.
+The Montlair offered a special paint appearance where the area immediately below the side windows were painted in the color of the roof, or if the "Flo-tone" appearance was used, the color of the roof and lower body panels. on the hood the crest badge was replaced by a "Big M" emblem.